 As a new transfer student, you have an exciting transition ahead of you.
 The University of Nebraska-Lincoln offers many opportunities for new transfer students, but with any transition challenges can come as well.

-Along with the information sent to you by your college, the information provided in this website will help you prepare for successful transition into UNL.
+Along with the information sent to you by your college, the information provided in this website will help you prepare for a successful transition into Nebraska.

 Transfer Peer Mentors

-While our Transfer Peer Mentors come from a variety of institutions, they all have successfully transferred to UNL and are excited to support your transition.
+While our Transfer Peer Mentors come from a variety of institutions, they all have successfully transferred to Nebraska and are excited to support your transition.

 Mentors also organize numerous small group activities designed to help new students get connected, make friends, and learn the ins and outs of being a Husker.
 Communication is typically through email.